siemens/gencmpclient/SUPPORT.md

-If you are having trouble with the software, make sure you use the latest version.
+If you are having trouble with the software, make sure at first that you use the latest version and follow the guidelines given in the [README](README.md).

-If you find a bug, please submit it to the  [issue tracker](issues) and label it as a bug.
+If you believe you found a bug, please submit a report to the [issue tracker](../../issues) and label it as a bug.